Code-Institute-Submissions/savasana_yoga/README.md

 4. Timetable Page

 The Timetable page provides users with the ability to view all yoga classes times and days offered.
 This allows users to choose a class that best suits their schedule.
-Each class in the timetable has a link that directs users to the product detail page of the specific class.
+Each class in the timetable has a link that directs users to the product info page of the specific class.

 The timetable page is automatically updated to reflect the current products in the database.
 A user can see all current yoga classes, and the day and time the class is offered.